AdamBrianBright/cats-python/README.md

 - `"Files": [{"key": str, "name": str, "size": int, "type": str?}]` [1] - This header is being used when `<Data Type>` in packet header is set to `FILES - 0x02`
+- `"Status": int` - HTTP Status code analog.
+Usually only used by a server to show client if there was any error or not.

 > [1] Using "Offset" header for the handler that returns `FILES` will also decrease "size" fields in "Files" response header.
 > If "size" will drop to zero, then file won't appear in "Files" header.